Father's Day (Doctor Who): Production

-When time is damaged, one of the effects is that mobile telephones all begin to repeat the message, "Watson, come here, I need you," purportedly Alexander Graham Bell's first words ever spoken over a telephone.
+When time is damaged, one of the effects is that Cellphones all begin to repeat the message, "Watson, come here, I need you," purportedly Alexander Graham Bell's first words ever spoken over a telephone.
 However, historical records indicate the words to be "Watson, come here, I want you."
 The error was not present in Paul Cornell's original script, but crept in at some point during production.
 Producer Phil Collinson speculated that it was because the line was rerecorded: it was originally recorded by someone who the production team felt put on too false a Scottish accent, and so it was rerecorded by a real Scot.